 Whether or not your school has a policy of rechecking SAP between evaluation points, any grade changes must be accounted for in the next scheduled SAP evaluation.
 Although schools have the option of recalculating SAP due to grade changes, these changes should be a rare occurrence.
-If changes to student eligibility on the basis of grade changes occur on a regular, consistent basis, FSA may have compliance concerns.
+If changes to student eligibility on the basis of grade changes occur on a regular, consistent basis, the Department may investigate further.